jomartin-999/spring-boot-for-vmware-gemfire/docs/data-serialization.md

-application domain object types that currently do not implement `java.io.Serializable`, refactoring hundreds or even thousands of class types to implement `java.io.Serializable` would be a tedious task just to store and manage those objects in VMware GemFire.
+application domain object types that currently do not implement `java.io.Serializable`, refactoring hundreds or even thousands of class types to implement `java.io.Serializable` would be a tedious task just to store and manage those objects in [vmware-gemfire-name].